PondSec/JoeysSlimeventure/README.md

-# Dungeon Slayer
+# Depths of the Ooze

-*Dungeon Slayer* is an action-packed platformer game currently in beta, developed using the Godot 4.3 engine.
+*Depths of the Ooze* is an action-packed platformer game currently in beta, developed using the Godot 4.3 engine.
 Players take on the role of a daring hero who must navigate through perilous dungeons, conquer various enemies, and defeat powerful mini-bosses.

 ## Game Description

-In *Dungeon Slayer*, you control your character through treacherous dungeons filled with traps, enemies, and platforming challenges.
+In *Depths of the Ooze*, you control your character through treacherous dungeons filled with traps, enemies, and platforming challenges.
 The game combines fast-paced combat with precision movement, where every decision can lead to life or death.
 With each level, you’ll face tougher enemies and more complex obstacles, pushing your reflexes and combat skills to the limit.

 ---

 ## Player Abilities

-The player in *Dungeon Slayer* is equipped with a variety of abilities to traverse the dungeon and fight foes:
+The player in *Depths of the Ooze* is equipped with a variety of abilities to traverse the dungeon and fight foes:

 1. **Running**: Move quickly left or right to dodge enemies, avoid hazards, or engage in combat.
 2. **Jumping**: Jump to reach higher platforms, clear gaps, and navigate vertically challenging areas.